If your cannabis leaves have started to turn yellow, you could be panicking right now. Stay calm – there is a solution.

 Finally, yellow leaves on marijuana plants can occur due to bites from an insect infestation.
 The exact symptoms depend on the specific pests responsible.
 However, fungus gnats are a common culprit in triggering chlorosis.

 These troublesome insects are likely to appear when over-watering your plant.
-The gnats won’t eat your plant directly, but the larvae feed on the roots, eventually leading to yellowing of the leaves.
+The gnats won’t eat your plant directly, but the larvae feed on the roots, eventually leading to the yellowing of the leaves.

 Kill off insects naturally using measures such as diatomaceous earth, neem oil, and other natural insecticides.